Education to Careers

 As the future can be a confusing maze of tangled career paths, we are preparing students now for the unknown—positions that don’t exist in the present.
 There are ways to figure out what career direction to take and, at the same time, prepare you to succeed in any career.

-- Hospitality, Agriculture, Food, and Natural Resources
+Agriculture, Food and Natural Resources

-I encourage you to experience real world opportunities today, to prepare for the careers of tomorrow, but remind you to make sure that whatever career you choose, you find it enjoyable, productive and fulfilling.
+We encourage you to experience real world opportunities today, to prepare for the careers of tomorrow, but remind you to make sure that whatever career you choose, you find it enjoyable, productive and fulfilling.

 Niles Township High School District 219